-Thus far I have taught multiple sections of American Presidency (PS 312), American Politics (PS 200), Legislative Process (PS 311), Junior Honors seminar (POLS 495), and American Politics seminars at the graduate level (PS 510, 511) and undergraduate levels (PS 496).
-Enrollment levels in each of the courses are high, and I receive very strong evaluations from students in all of my classes.
-In each class I have been placed in the top five percent of both the department and the campus-wide evaluation scores.
-I currently coordinate the political science internship program and serve as faculty advisor to student clubs including UNM Pi Sigma Alpha, the Political Science Honors Society.
-I continue to facilitate a number of independent studies and honors projects and have been a professor in the Fred Harris Congressional Internship Program since Fall semester of 2006.
-I have also been nominated for several teaching awards, including New Teacher of the Year, the Presidential Teaching Fellowship and Outstanding New Teacher of the Year.
+Thus far I have taught multiple sections of American Presidency (POLS 312), American Politics (POLS 200/1120), Legislative Process (POLS 311), Junior Honors seminar (POLS 495), American Politics seminars at the graduate level (POLS 510, 511) and undergraduate levels (POLS 496), independent studies (POLS 499) and directed readings (POLS 599), internship courses (POLS 291/491), and senior honors theses (POLS 497).
+Enrollment levels in my courses are high and I receive very strong evaluations from students in all of my classes.
+I have been a professor in the Fred Harris Congressional Internship Program since Fall semester of 2006.
+I have also been nominated for several teaching awards, including Regents Lecturer, Outstanding Teacher of the Year, the Presidential Teaching Fellowship, and Outstanding New Teacher of the Year.
 I received the College of Arts and Sciences' Award for Teaching Excellence in Spring, 2010.